 The correct placement of stop-losses is a tricky endeavor.
 The Tiger ETF model that generates the reports we send to subscribers does not use tighter stop-losses in order to avoid higher levels of trading activity.
 However, a subscriber to the other model can ask for the tighter stop-loss settings generated by the discipline for any security, including any ETF.
 These are also based on support levels and on the volatility of the security.
 The closer stop-losses simply have a higher probability of being triggered.
 For shorter-term traders, this can be a good thing.

 We are very pleased with the performance of the model.
 It does not generate an excessive amount of trading activity, yet it performs at a very high level.
 At the same time, the stop-loss disciplines help keep risk under control.

 Comment.
 The trendline was violated in one big spike, then the stock continued moving along the trendline with no other incidents.
 This was not common behavior for the stock.
 It had no pattern of breaking trendlines.
 It is an example of the fact that no matter how well you plan, there will be times when you take a hit.
 If you plan well, the hit will be very small.
 These inconveniences are part of the trading and investing experience.
 While it is true that a person could have held rather than sell, this conclusion relies on hind-sight.
 Selling was the right thing to do given the magnitude of the plunge.
-If you take the wrong lesson ("it would have been better to keep holding, because the stock recovered almost immediately afterwards") from this example, you may develop poor habits and end up holding when you should not, resulting in too many losses that are too large.
-In this case, the stop loss limited the loss to a very small amount (certainly much less than would have been possible given the depth of the stock's dive). ~ Dr. Felt
+If you take the wrong lesson from this (“it would have been better to keep holding, because the stock recovered almost immediately afterwards”), you may develop poor habits and end up holding when you should not, resulting in too many losses that are too large.
+In this case, the stop loss limited the loss to a very small amount (certainly much less than would have been possible given the depth of the stock’s dive). ~ Dr. Felt